-State or Federal Regulation/Law
+- State or Federal Regulation/Law

-Water Quality Standard (includes RPA)
+- Water Ouality Standard (includes RPA) 2.

-Water Quality Based Effluent Limits
+- 3. Water Quality Based Effluent Limits

-Antidegradation Review
+- Antidegradation Review

-Antidegradation Policy
+- 5. Antidegradation Policy

-Water Quality Model
+- 8. Water Quality Model

-Best Professional Judgment TMDL or Permit in lieu of TMDL
+- Best Professional Judgment TMDL or Permit in lieu of TMDL

-WET Test Policy
+- WET Test Policy

-PERMITTED FEATURE #SM1 - DERIVATION AND DISCUSSION OF MONITORING REQUIREMENTS:
+PERMITTED FEATURES SM1 AND SM2 - DERIVATION AND DISCUSSION OF MONITORING REQUIREMENTS:

-Total Nitrogen and Total Phosphorus.
-Facilities with a design flow greater than 100,000 gallons per day are required to sample their effluent quarterly for total nitrogen and total phosphorus per 10 CSR 20-7.015(9)(D)7.
-Upstream monitoring for these parameters is necessary to determine background stream concentrations in order to complete calculations that determine instream nutrient loading.
+- Total Phosphorus and Total Nitrogen.
+Facilities with a design flow greater than 100,000 gallons per day are required to sample their effluent quarterly for Total Phosphorus and Total Nitrogen per 10 CSR 20-7.015(9)(D)7.
+Upstream monitoring for these parameters is necessary to determine background stream concentrations in order to complete calculations that determine instream nutrient loading. - Parameters Removed.
+Monthly downstream monitoring for ammonia, dissolved oxygen, pH, and temperature is no longer required.
+The appropriate samples to demonstrate compliance with water quality standards are required to be taken in the effluent.